keiserlab/plaquebox-paper/README.md

 ## bioRxiv 454793
 ## DOI: https://doi.org/10.1101/454793

 This repository accompanies the publication above.
-Specifically, we include notebooks to reproduce all image processing and processing, training of convolutional neural networks, confidence visualizations, and saliency maps.
+Specifically, we include notebooks to reproduce all image preprocessing and processing, training of convolutional neural networks, confidence visualizations, and saliency maps.

+## Systems requirements
 Code requires:
 ```
 python                    3.6.5                hc3d631a_2